Arthur J. Hand: Lapstone

-In October 1954 he purchased land near Glenbrook, named Stephens Paddock, that he named as the town of Lapstone.
+On the 2nd of December 1954 Hand purchased land in the Lower Blue Mountains, named Stephens Paddock, that he named as the town of Lapstone for £3,675.
 He would develop the land and would later build the Lapstone Railway Station, after promising it to potential buyers.
 It is one of the only privately funded Railway stations in New South Wales still operating.